 Cardano boasts a high performance: it’s currently capable of processing over 250 transactions per second.
-Noteworthy is that its Layer 2 scaling protocol, called Hydra is expected to boost Cardano’s performance and enable it to scale up to 2 million TPS with 2000 staking pools.
+Noteworthy is that its Layer 2 scaling protocol, called Hydra, is expected to boost Cardano’s performance and enable it to scale up to 1 million TPS with 2000 staking pools.
 As for Cardano’s transaction cost, it reaches about 0.16-0.17 ADA, which is equivalent to approximately a penny or two.

-When it comes to the NFT projects running on the Cardano blockchain, the most successful include Spacebudz (which is said to be the first million-dollar NFT sale on Cardano), CardanoKidz (a series of collectible cards), Professor Cardano (CNFTs that will be released in December 2021), CryptoMayor (a collectible game), Crypto Knitties (a collection of 10,000 knitted characters — don’t confuse them with the trendy CryptoKitties), and Somint (an art marketplace).
+When it comes to the NFT projects running on the Cardano blockchain, the most successful include Spacebudz (which is said to be the first million-dollar NFT sale on Cardano), CardanoKidz (a series of collectible cards), CryptoMayor (a collectible game), ADA Ninjaz (NFT project focusing on manga), Crypto Knitties (a collection of 10,000 knitted characters — don’t confuse them with the trendy CryptoKitties), and Somint (an art marketplace).

 In addition, Cardano has pioneered the concept of non-fungible tokens of appreciation (or NFTAs) which are minted in accordance with the Cardano CIP-721 metadata standard.

-If you wish to start working with Cardano, you can find its APIs offered as a free community service here.
+If you wish to start working with Cardano, you can find its APIs offered as a free community service Cardano tools.

 See how we build highly scalable and secure dApps with a robust DLT infrastructure

-Being the brainchild of Anatoly Yakovenko, Solana is commonly referred to as one of the fastest programmable blockchains in the crypto space, fiercely competing with Ethereum and Cardano.
-Solana currently boasts more than 400 projects spanning DeFi, NFTs, and Web3, and as of writing, its market capitalization has reached a whopping $65,155,587,432.
+The brainchild of Anatoly Yakovenko, Solana is commonly referred to as one of the fastest programmable blockchains in the crypto space, fiercely competing with Ethereum and Cardano.
+Solana currently boasts more than 350 projects spanning DeFi, NFTs, and Web3.

 The Solana blockchain is based on the unique combination of proof-of-history (PoH) and proof-of-stake (PoS) consensus mechanisms.
 The logic behind PoH allows validators to be in control of their own clock and reduce the transaction verification process, as the nodes aren’t required to use processing power before they can validate different timestamps.